jamiemoore/jamie.so/content/post/gpg.md

 tags:  ["git", "github", "gpg" ]
 typora-root-url: ../../static
 ---
 Signing your code is an important part of verifying your identity to an SCM platform.
 Particularly with a system like Github Enterprise where spoofing your colleagues email address can make your commits appear to come from them.
-Enforcing signing on the repository would enable you to determine if this has taken place and allow you to verify this import part of the software supply chain.
+Enforcing signing on the repository would enable you to determine if this has taken place and allow you to verify this important part of the software supply chain.
 <!--more-->

 ## Installation